 The downgrading of the rating of an issue or issuer can lead to the decline in the value of the debt securities concerned in which the sub-fund is invested.
-The bonds or debt securities issued by entities having a low rating are in general deemed to have a greater credit risk and be more likely to default than those of issuers with a higher rating.
+The bonds or debt securities issued by entities having a low rating are in general deemed to have a greater credit risk and be more likely to an investment company with variable share capital governed by Luxembourg law default than those of issuers with a higher rating.
 When the issuer of bonds or debt securities experiences financial or economic difficulty, the value of the bonds or debt securities (that can become zero) and the payments made for the bonds or debt securities (that can be zero) may be affected.